Energinet-DataHub/energy-origin/doc/api/measurements.md

 # Measurements domain

-# Get Measurements for consumption data
+# Get Measurements for consumption and production data

 The measurements api should take three query parameters and returns a date from, to and a value given in Wh.